+Three exceedance of SS and three exceedance of turbidity on 27th and 23rd August 2006 were recorded at KLW, M Marsh, M BP and KS.

-For marine water, eight and eleven exceedances of SS and turbidity were recorded respectively at M_Marsh, TTC, M_BP and M_Coral and considered project-related.
-For exceedances at M_RO1 and KLW (two and one exceedances of SS and turbidity), both of them were not considered project-related.
-The exceedances were mainly due to the natural variation of marine water after rainstorm event (magnitude of the increase of SS and turbidity were similar to the control monitoring stations at M_A and M_B), therefore, considered not project-related.
+M_Marsh and M_BP were considered project-related and the exceedances were mainly due to rainstorms.
+For KLW and KS, the exceedances were mainly due to the natural variation of marine water after rainstorm event (magnitude of the increase of SS and turbidity were similar to the control monitoring stations at M_A and M_B).